Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 You can use Fighting Spirit a number of time equals to `1 plus your Wisdom modifier`.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 Each time you use a Fighting Spirit you also gain **(2x WIS mod) :trt-thp: Temporary Hit Points**{.jetbrains} (minimum of 1).

 **Fighting Spirit: Precision**
-:   When you make an attack, you can grant yourself **:d20-adv: Advantage**{ .d20 } on all your attacks until the start of your next turn.
+:   When you make an attack, you can grant yourself **:d20-adv: Advantage**{.d20} on all your attacks until the start of your next turn.

 **Fighting Spirit: Counter**
 :    When a creature you can see within your reach damages or misses you after an attack roll, you can make an **:rsc-r: Opportunity Attack**{.rsc} against it.